sajee05/Obsidian/10 Dump/A Sense of Purpose.md

 ## Gotta Do it for my Dad💗.
 My Mom💞.
-My Sister💝.
+My Sister💝

+* IAS Baniwinne pachi koi na nai choye daawat me achan jo - papa
+* Jaldi IAS Baniwin Pachi har 2-3 mahino me nawe nawe banglow me winnas - mom.

 ![[msg-93103-29.jpg]]

 ## Am i capable enough: Economically 💰 and Attractiveness 👦 to be with someone like her? will she date a *computer nerd* or *IAS officer with prestige and Power*?